vivaria/edisonrul.ing/docs/source/cards/r/rai-jin.md

 ### Card Rulings

-●If Rai-Jin is face-up on your side of the field and you don't have any LIGHT Monsters in your GY, Rai-Jin's ATK is 0.
+*   If Rai-Jin is face-up on your side of the field and you don't have any LIGHT Monsters in your GY, Rai-Jin's ATK is 0.